Xubhe/Twilight-Menu-Themes/README.md

 Instructions:
-Unzip the DSIThemes.zip folder and open the thing, inside will be all the Themes, copy all of them to - \_nds\TWiLightMenu\dsimenu (all of the themes or for dsimenu so be sure you copy them to the right place!)
+Unzip the themes you wish to use, Drop em into the dsimenu folder on your sd card - \_nds\TWiLightMenu\dsimenu (all of the themes or for dsimenu so be sure you copy them to the right place!)

 Have FUN